ARM-software/acle/main/acle.md

 floating-point absolute minimum and maximum instructions (FEAT_FAMINMAX) and if the associated ACLE intrinsics are available.

+### FPRCVT extension

+`__ARM_FEATURE_FPRCVT` is defined to `1` if there is hardware support for floating-point to/from integer convertion instructions with only scalar SIMD&FP register operands and results having different input and output register sizes.

 ### Lookup table extensions

 `__ARM_FEATURE_LUT` is defined to 1 if there is hardware support for